 Start with a clean slate.
-If you’ve had conflict with your child in the past over studying and school work, make a pact that both of you allow those memories to recede quietly into the past.
+If you’ve had conflicts with your child in the past over studying and school work, make a pact that both of you allow those memories to recede quietly into the past.
 Similarly, meet your child’s new teacher and ask him or her to do the same.

 Do a thorough health check.
 Does your child see the board?
 Can he make out the letters in his books?
-Can she hear appropriately.
+Can she hear appropriately?
 Give your child a complete physical exam and make sure he or she is comfortable in the classroom.

 Ask your child about his or her feelings.
 What does your child feel about his or her grades?
 Would she like to achieve higher grades in a particular subject?
 Brainstorm different ways you can help your child attain her goals and do some cooperative planning.